smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 ![Manticore - Cloud and Embedded App Settings](assets/Manticore_cloud_embedded_app_settings.png)

 ## Running the SDL App
-Once you have a configured instance of Core running, you should see your SDL app name appear on HMI.
+Once you have a configured instance of Core running, you should see your SDL app name appear on HMI in a box.
 However, nothing will happen when you tap on your SDL app icon until you build and run your SDL app.

 ![Generic - SDL Apps Tab](assets/Generic_apps_screen.png)